 Making your website work

 When a website works well, you probably don’t notice why.
 But when a website doesn’t work you can’t miss it.
 Which is why our team is committed to building websites that look great across all devices, but that also load quickly and work seamlessly.
 Our team of experienced developers work across a range of platforms (WordPress, Umbraco, Terminalfour and e-commerce platforms).

 Planning your website

 Although our experience is vast, we won’t bombard you with technical speak if that’s not your bag.
-We will tailor our approach to what you already know so that you’re comfortable and involved in how your project is progressing.
+We will tailor our approach to what you already know.
+We want you to be comfortable and involved in how your project is progressing.

 Our project planning is organised, transparent and thorough.
 We’ll work out exactly how much (or little) support you’ll need and agree with you exactly how your site build will go.

 Working with you

 If your site is HeX built, it’ll look spot on, work flawlessly and we’ll make sure you have the training you need to be able to maintain it.
 And we’ll still be here to help you – if you’d like, we can keep your content and social media on point with a maintenance contract.

 How do you build a website?

 We want to give you a little insight into how a website is built.
 The behinds the scenes elements but without jargon.
 So we wrote a summary of the basic coding languages used to build a website.
 Each of these coding elements are used to form a web page.